Why protect your rights to return?

 If you want to stay in or return to the home, you should think about protecting any interests you might have in it.
 What you can do depends on what rights you have to the home.

 If you are planning to leave the home, you should find out the consequences of leaving before you go.
-For example, if you are a sole tenant and you leave with no obvious intention to return, you are risking eviction.
+For example, if you are a sole contract-holder and you leave with no obvious intention to return, the landlord may be able to end the contract quite easily.
+See more in our pages about eviction.
 If you want to leave your home, but think you may want to return to it later, you should try to protect your interests in it.

 You can protect the home by keeping up the rent or mortgage payments on it.
-Whether you will be able to make these payments depends on whether you are the tenant or owner, or whether you have home rights and can afford the rent or mortgage.
-If you don’t have home rights and are not the tenant or owner, but want to stay in the home, you may want to see if you can stop your partner from ending the tenancy or selling the home (see below).
+Whether you will be able to make these payments depends on whether you are the contract-holder or owner, or whether you have home rights and can afford the rent or mortgage.
+If you don’t have home rights and are not the contract-holder or owner, but want to stay in the home, you may want to check that you can stop your partner from ending the renting agreement (known as an ‘occupation contract’) or selling the home (see below).

 Paying the rent or mortgage

-You will be liable for the rent or mortgage payments if you are an owner or tenant (either joint or sole) or if you are married to or in a civil partnership with the owner or tenant (ie you have home rights).
-If it is just your partner who is liable for the rent or mortgage (eg they are the sole tenant or owner and you are cohabiting), and they leave, you may want to try to establish the right to make rent or mortgage payments if you want to stay in the property.
+You will be liable for the rent or mortgage payments if you are an owner or contrct-holder (either joint or sole) or if you are married to or in a civil partnership with the owner or contract-holder (ie you have home rights).
+If it is just your partner who is liable for the rent or mortgage (eg they are the sole contract-holder or owner and you are cohabiting), and they leave, you may want to try to establish the right to make rent or mortgage payments if you want to stay in the property.

 I am married or in a civil partnership

-If you are the owner or tenant, you are liable for the rent or mortgage payments.
-If you are a joint tenant or owner and the other joint tenant or owner leaves, you will be liable to make the payments without them.
+If you are the owner or contract-holder, you are liable for the rent or mortgage payments.
+If you are a joint contract-holder or owner and the other joint contract-holder or owner leaves, you will be liable to make the payments without them.

-I am living with someone (eg. cohabiting, but am not an owner or tenant)
+I am living with someone (eg. cohabiting), but am not an owner or contract-holder

-If you are not married or in a civil partnership and are not an owner or tenant then you have no right to pay the rent or mortgage.
+If you are not married or in a civil partnership and are not an owner or contract-holder then you have no right to pay the rent or mortgage.
 If you want to stay in the property, you can apply for an occupation order, which will give you home rights for as long as the order lasts.
 Home rights will mean you can pay the rent or mortgage.
-If you do become liable for the rent or mortgage, you can also apply for Housing Benefit or, if you’re on Income Support or income-based Jobseekers Allowance Employment Support Allowance, or Pension Credit you can apply for Support for Mortgage Interest payments (SMI) to help cover the costs.
-However, you will not necessarily be able to prevent the tenant from ending the tenancy, or prevent the owner from selling the property.
+If you do become liable for the rent or mortgage, you can also apply for Housing Benefit or, if you’re on Universal credit, Income Support or income-based Jobseekers Allowance Employment Support Allowance, or Pension Credit you can apply for Support for Mortgage Interest payments (SMI) to help cover the costs.
+However, you will not necessarily be able to prevent the contract-holder from ending the occupation contract, or prevent the owner from selling the property.

 Help with housing costs

-I am married or in a civil partnership (and am not a tenant)
+I am married or in a civil partnership (and am not a contract-holder)

-If you are married or in a civil partnership with someone who is a tenant, you have home rights.
-‘Home rights’ is a legal term that generally means that you can live in your home as if you were the tenant.
+If you are married or in a civil partnership with someone who is a contract-holder, you have home rights.
+‘Home rights’ is a legal term that generally means that you can live in your home as if you were the contract-holder.

-If your spouse/civil partner is the tenant, their tenancy is secure, assured or regulated and they leave, the tenancy will continue unless they give a valid notice to quit to the landlord.
-If you have home rights, and your partner wants to end the tenancy, there may be action you can take to stop them.
+If your spouse/civil partner is the contract-holder, and they have a secure or standard occupation contract or regulated tenancy, the agreement will continue unless they give a valid notice to the landlord to end the agreement.
+If you have home rights, and your partner wants to end the agreement, there may be action you can take to stop them.

-If your partner’s tenancy is an assured shorthold, bear in mind that the landlord can end it by serving two months’ notice, and does not need to have a reason for doing so.
-Because an assured shorthold tenancy offers little security, it’s sensible to talk to the landlord about whether they will let you stay on before deciding whether to apply for home rights.
+If your partner has a periodic standard contract, bear in mind that the landlord can end the contract by serving six months’ notice, and does not need to have a reason for doing so.
+Because a periodic standard contract-holder with a private landlord offers little security, it’s sensible to talk to the landlord about whether they will let you stay on before deciding whether to apply for home rights.

-I am cohabiting (and am not a tenant)
+I am cohabiting (and am not a contract-holder)

-If your partner was the sole tenant and they leave, this will usually end the tenancy and you will have no rights to stay in the property.
+If your partner was the sole contract-holder and they leave, this will usually end the contract and you will have no rights to stay in the property.
 This can be prevented, however, if you get an occupation order from the court before your partner leaves.
-If you suspect your partner wants to end the tenancy and you’d like to stay in the home, see a family law solicitor immediately – they can advise you if an occupation order is the best course of action.
-If the court grants you an occupation order, then most types of tenancy will last as long as the order does.
-This would give you enough time to apply for the tenancy to be transferred into your name.
+If you suspect your partner wants to end the contract and you’d like to stay in the home, see a family law solicitor immediately – they can advise you if an occupation order is the best course of action.
+If the court grants you an occupation order, then most types of renting agreement will last as long as the order does.
+This would give you enough time to apply for the contract to be transferred into your name.

-This course of action may be worthwhile if you have a more secure type of tenancy, such as an assured tenancy or a secure tenancy.
-If you’re a private tenant, however, you may be advised that it isn’t worth fighting for, as the landlord can evict you much more easily.
-If you’re in a private tenancy which you’d like to keep it may be enough to talk to your landlord, explain the situation, and ask if they can grant a new tenancy in your name.
+This course of action may be worthwhile if you have a more secure type of renting agreement, such as a secure contract or regulated tenancy.
+If your home is let by a private landlord, however, you may be advised that it isn’t worth fighting for in court, as the landlord will probably be able to evict you much more easily.
+It may be enough to talk to your landlord, explain the situation, and ask if they can grant a new contract in your name.

 Stopping the sale or remortgage of the home